-A VPN routes all the internet data going to and from your phone or laptop through a server in a location of your choosing.
+A Virtual Private Network or VPN routes all the internet data going to and from your phone or laptop through a server in a location of your choosing.
 Between your device and the VPN server, all incoming and outgoing data is encrypted.

-For any number of reasons, your secure connection to the VPN server can be disrupted.
+For any number of reasons, your secure connection to the VPN server can be disrupted without you being aware of it.
 Without a VPN kill switch, data would continue to flow over a direct, unencrypted connection.
 Even a momentary failure can reveal information that VPNs are meant to keep private, including:

 - Your location

 - IP traffic

 - WebRTC traffic